Who helps, why it breaks, what to do first, or which provider owns the missing layer.

 After the short answer, the page expands the proof, names what is and is not in scope, and links to the next route the buyer should take.
 The long answer protects the short answer from being lifted out of context.

 Every page carries FAQPage, BreadcrumbList, and Speakable JSON-LD.
-Engines use FAQPage to surface the page in People Also Ask and AI Overviews.
-Speakable feeds Google Assistant and other voice surfaces.
+Engines use FAQPage for People Also Ask and AI Overviews.
+Speakable gives voice assistants a clear answer to evaluate.

 The site publishes /llms.txt, /llms-full.txt, /voice-ai.txt, /ai.txt, and /ai-index.json.
 AI crawlers use these to find the canonical answer pages without scraping the whole sitemap.